coreeey/OCT2Former/README.md

 # OCT2Former
-The official code of OCT2Former for Retinal OCT-Angiography vessel segmentation, The code will be published after the paper is accepted.
+The official code of OCT2Former: A retinal OCT-angiography vessel segmentation transformer, The Code is being organized.